Pupil Premium Grant

 Schools can choose how to spend their Pupil Premium money, as they are best placed to identify what would be of most benefit to the children in their school.

-The Pupil Premium Strategy Statement 2020-2021 below shows how much Pupil Premium Grant we have been allocated and how we have chosen to spend it.
+The Pupil Premium Strategy Statement 2021-2024 below shows how much Pupil Premium Grant we have been allocated and how we have chosen to spend it as part of our three year strategic approach.

 If your child qualifies for free school meals, it’s important that you tell us – even if they bring a packed lunch – as this enables us to access Pupil Premium.